What guitarist hasn’t pined for a classic Gibson and then winced at the price? An Epiphone EJ-200SCE may be the solution to that issue.

 It doesn’t sound like a $4,000 Gibson J-200, but it’s impressive for its modest price, The Epiphone EJ-200SCE has a warm and balanced tone with a nice depth.
 It’s pretty punchy too.
 Being a jumbo, the low end is sweet and massive.

-Guitarists give the Epiphone EJ-200SCE 4.4 out of 5 stars on Amazon.
-They praise its sound, playability, and looks.
-The only common complaint is the somewhat inconsistent build quality.
+This is a great all-around guitar – I really like its sound, playability, and looks.
+The only common complaint I haer from others is the somewhat inconsistent build quality.

-You can get an Epiphone EJ-200SCE for between $450 and $550.
+You can check the price here on Amazon.
 Compared to its bigger brother, that’s a very reasonable price.

 Epiphone EJ-200SCE VS Gibson J-200 Standard